AL-SAFWAN/tms/README.md

 - **Database**: The actual database where data is stored and manipulated.
 - **Sanitize & Validate Response**: Prepares and validates the response data to be sent back to the client.
 - **Return Response to Client**: The final step where the response is sent back to the client.

+### Other programming concepts Implemented

+1. **Async**: I use `async def` for route handlers to efficiently handle IO-bound operations and ensure high concurrency.
+This asynchronous programming approach greatly enhances the performance of my API by facilitating non-blocking execution of operations.

+2. **Type Hints**: Throughout my project, I use Python type hints in conjunction with Pydantic models.
+This practice not only ensures type safety but also simplifies the process of converting request data into Python types, improving code clarity and reducing the chance of runtime errors.

+3. **Dependency Injection**: FastAPI's dependency injection system has been instrumental in my project for sharing common logic like database connections and user authentication across different parts of the application.
+This modularity promotes code reusability and maintainability.

+4. **Pydantic Models and OOP**: By defining data structures with Pydantic models, I align my project with Object-Oriented Programming (OOP) principles.
+These models encapsulate data validation and schema definition, supporting inheritance and data manipulation in a clean and modular fashion.

+5. **Automatic API Documentation**: One of the great features of FastAPI that I've utilized is its automatic API documentation generation.
+This feature streamlines the testing and debugging process by ensuring that the documentation is always up-to-date and accurately reflects the capabilities of my API.

+6. **Security and Authentication**: To secure my API, I've implemented support for OAuth2 with Password and JWT tokens, using libraries like `python-jose` and `passlib`.
+This setup protects my API endpoints from unauthorized access and ensures the security of user data.

+7. **ORM Compatibility**: allows me to interact with the database using high-level Python code, making database management straightforward and efficient.

+8. **Testing**: With `pytest`, I ensure that my application functions as expected through comprehensive testing.
+FastAPI's `TestClient` allows me to simulate API calls within my tests, facilitating both integration and unit testing with ease.

+9. **Dependency Override**: FastAPI's feature for dependency override has been particularly useful for testing, allowing me to replace certain components with mocks or test versions.
+This capability is crucial for isolated testing, ensuring components can be tested under controlled conditions.

 ## Folder Structure for Clean Architecture in TMS Backend
 ```